7 Steps to a Corporate Hackathon Your Team Will Love (and Learn From)

 Depending on the structure of the particular event, there could be a single winning team or multiple winners across different categories.
 Selecting the award for each case is also a very significant aspect of the Hackathon — typically awards are monetary (for example a bonus), symbolic (plaques, cubes, title), or a piece of technology/device.

-The most important though from a developer’s point of view is resources and sponsorship to drive the product/idea to the next stage.
+The most important reward though - from a participant’s point of view - is resources and sponsorship to drive the product/idea to the next stage.
 This could be the most inspiring award of all — the ability for the winning team to use specialized resources (developers, equipment, software, services) — according to a suitable plan — and get prepared for a formal presentation of the outcome to the senior stakeholders, leaders and decision makers.
 This type of award can drive impressive success stories of ‘hackathon projects moving to production’ and attach additional purpose to the event.

 Hackathons are expected to generate actionable ideas (for example features for an existing product), strategic product concepts (a new product to consider and further experiment with), and process improvements (novel, more efficient ways to do things).